eclipse-embed-cdt/web-jekyll/pages/debug/openocd.md

 ### Missing or wrong openocd_path

-The most common failure to start a debug session is a missing or incorrec OpenOCD path.
+The most common failure to start a debug session is a missing or incorrect OpenOCD path.
 Without it, the launching sequence will complain *Cannot run program "/openocd"*.